 Show each card one by one and name the object

 Take your time and go through one card at a time, so as not to confuse your child.
 At a young age, try not to do too many in one sitting as it'll be information and stimulation overload.
 Take cues from your child's attention span.
 When they've had enough, move on to something else.

 Before I was a mother, I though it was crazy that big and complicated words were used for young children.
 But, to a child, it's just a word!
 And children are like sponges.
 By 2 years old, children know around 50 words and can use 2-3 word sentences.
 By 3 years old, this has leapt up to 200 words with short sentences.
 My son could say 'combine harvester' or 'excavator' perfectly, but 'cucumber' became 'cumbumber' – of course, in time it just corrected itself (sadly!).

 As busy parents, we are bouncing between cleaning and tidying the house, clothing and washing children, cooking for the family, managing a part-time or full-time job, managing children's basic changing needs throughout the day – need I go on?
 So it can be difficult to put thought into other areas.
 Please don't put pressure on yourself.
 Children learn no matter what.
-But if you would like to use Flashcards to teach new words, then just 10 minutes on whichever day you have time is perfectly fine.
+But if you would like to use Flashcards to teach new words, then just a few minutes on whichever day you have time is perfectly fine.